chris-meyer/ccb-events-display/README.md

 ccb_user="yourAPIuser"
 ccb_pass="yourAPIpass"

+; look ahead X days from today to pull events days_ahead = 14
-; How each day of the week should be displayed days_of_week = "Sunday,Monday,Tuesday,Wednesday,Thursday,Friday,Saturday"
+; how each day of the week should be displayed days_of_week = "Sunday,Monday,Tuesday,Wednesday,Thursday,Friday,Saturday"
 ; 4 items are shown at a time
 item_limit = 4